Copper Criteria

 Dog puts nose in cone or similar item on cue.

-Doggy Pushups
+Doggy Pushups (Copper)

 Dress Up

-Drop Item into Bin
+Drop Into Bin

 Drummer Dog (Copper)